Organic Shaving Soaps

 As with all things Dr. Bronner’s, there is versatility and choice in shaving with the Magic products.
-The simplest is the Dr. Bronner’s Shaving Soaps.
-In DBMS (Dr. Bronner’s Magic Soaps) time, these are relative newbies.
+The simplest is the Dr. Bronner’s Organic Shaving Soaps.
+In the world of Dr. Bronner’s, these are relative newbies.
 Ingredient-wise, the shaving soaps are closely related to Dr. Bronner’s Organic Sugar Soaps.
 Their high concentration of Shikakai powder makes them effective yet mild and nourishing, as well as giving them a distinctive dark golden brown color.
 The shaving soaps lather to a very creamy foam that shaves closely.

 Coconut Oil Pre-treatment